-That growth is a testament to your star power.
-As one of the few Black actresses that has transcended race through your roles, what is the secret to your mainstream appeal?
+BLACK ENTERPRISE: As one of the few black actresses that has transcended race through your roles, what is the secret to your mainstream appeal?

-Indeed, and you credit that to helping you wait for the better roles after having been typecast as the devoted or no-nonsense girlfriend or wife in the past?
+Indeed, and you credit that with helping you wait for the better roles after having been typecast as the devoted or no-nonsense girlfriend or wife in the past?